Jakob Chychrun: Arizona Coyotes

-During the 2019 offseason, Chychrun spent one month in Florida and then the rest of the summer at a cottage just outside of Ottawa.
+During the 2019 off-season, Chychrun spent one month in Florida and then the rest of the summer at a cottage just outside of Ottawa.
 As he was battling tendinitis in his knee, he took off a month to let it recover before starting training.
-For the second time in his NHL career, Chychrun was named to the Coyote's opening night roster for the 2019–20 season.
+For the second time in his NHL career, Chychrun was named to the Coyotes' opening night roster for the 2019–20 season.
 He played in his 200th career NHL game in a 4–2 win over the Columbus Blue Jackets on December 3.
 The team continued to improve and they climbed to the top of the Pacific Division in early December with 38 points.
 By February 11, Chychrun had maintained a career-best four game point streak and tied for fifth on the team in goals scored.
 He also ranked eighth among NHL defenseman in goals scored with 12 and tied for second in power play goals scored with five.
 This quickly accumulated into seven points through eight games in February before he suffered a lower-body injury on February 20.
-He subsequently missed seven games before the NHL paused play due to the COVID–19 pandemic.
+He subsequently missed seven games before the NHL paused play due to the COVID-19 pandemic.
 At the time of the pause, Chychrun had tallied a career-high 12 goals and 26 points through 63 games.
 When the season resumed, Chychrun was healthy enough to join the Coyotes for the 2020 Stanley Cup Qualifiers against the Nashville Predators.
 Prior to the start of the Qualifiers, Coyotes general manager and president of hockey operations John Chayka quit and was replaced by his assistant, Steve Sullivan.
 Chychrun made his NHL postseason debut in Game 1 as the Coyotes beat the Predators 4–3.
 The Coyotes swept the Predators in four games to advance to the Western Conference Quarterfinals against the Colorado Avalanche.
 The Coyotes were eventually eliminated by the Avalanche in five games.